 UA scholarly authors own the copyright to their books and articles unless and until they assign these rights to a publisher or other party.
 You can retain control over access to your works by managing these copyrights yourself.
 One step towards this is to only sign publishing agreements that leave you in control of the future uses you want and expect.

 Open access publishing is supported by a variety of business models.
 This leaves an opening for abuse.
 Jeffrey Beall pulled together a list of possible predatory open access publishers who exploit the author-pays business model for their profit with little care for peer review or other checks on quality.
-His criteria aren't always clear, but journals listed here should be regarded with at least some skepticism about their quality and peer review practices.
 In January 2017 Beall removed the content from the web and shut down his site.
-His list has re-appeared on another site, mostly relying on the Internet Archive for the latest version before it was taken down.
+This attempt to create a black list raised a good deal of criticism for his unique criteria and judgment.